 - Preference given to those demonstrating record of volunteerism.

-- References needed: one from service organization or community agency and from one faculty.
+- References needed: one from service organization or community agency.

 Sadie Gardine Lasley (1905-1992), the daughter of a pioneer farm family in Schuyler County, Missouri.
 She received a teaching certificate from Northeast Missouri State Teachers College, now known as Truman State University, where she embarked on a teaching career until her marriage.
 When expecting their first child, she had to quit teaching (in those days, pregnant women were not permitted to continue teaching).
 She devoted her life to the family farm, and raising her own family including some of her grandchildren one of whom was Paul Lasley (Professor of Sociology, who served as Department Chair, 2002-2015).
 She helped raise Paul and his five siblings so that Paul’s mother could work outside of the home to help make a living.

 Sadie Lasley’s life reflected the central sociological values of community, neighbors and family.
 She led a humble and modest life that focused on giving to others.
 She was a strong proponent of equality for everyone, which was perhaps influenced by the rural sociology course she took at NE Missouri Teachers College in 1924.
 Throughout her life, she wrote short stories and editorials for a wide variety of farm magazines, ladies magazines and newspapers.
 These writings date from 1929-1987.